jarekratajski/dysfunctional_ddd/dys_ddd/ddd.md

 # disclaimer
-   - I tried not to attack anyone personally, actually I do like my colleagues doing DDD, and I have learned a lot from some  of them<!-- .element class="fragment"-->
+   - I tried not to attack anyone, actually I do have learned a lot from my colleagues doing DDD<!-- .element class="fragment"-->
    - not an expert, (some experience wih CQRS/ES not DDD)<!-- .element class="fragment"-->

 # Why DDD?
 - People talk about it
-- Object oriented world
+- a piece Object oriented world
+- that is mostly ignored in FP
-- Like mixing concepts
+- I like mixing concepts